nv-chinh/Object_Counting/README.md

 ## 🎨 Visualizations

-Below are example visualizations showing the original image alongside the predicted density overlay for each dataset.
+Below are some examples in testing results for each dataset:

 ### 🧍‍♂️ Crowd Counting – ShanghaiTechB Dataset